Medically reviewed by Drugs.com. Last updated on Apr 20, 2022.

 - Was there a specific injury that triggered your symptoms?

 - Did your symptoms come on suddenly?

-- Have you injured your ankles or feet in the past?
+- Have you injured your feet in the past?

 - Have you recently begun or intensified an exercise program?